camgunz/d2k/doc/scripting_style_guide.md

 # D2K Scripting Style Guide

 This is the style guide for D2K scripting.
-As I am still becoming familiar with Lua, this is a work in progress, and as such it may change as time goes on.
+As I am still becoming familiar with Lua, this is a work in progress, and I will likely update and modify it frequently.

 ## Indenting